Michelleoc/pand-problem-sheet/README.md

 Code Explanation:

-List the source filename to read in, in this task it is "moby-dick.txt".
+I had to allow for input of filename from an argument on the command line, in this task it is "moby-dick.txt".
 Identify the letter to check using l = "e"
 An alternative would be to ask the user to input their desired letter to check as follows:
 l=input("Enter letter to be searched:")

 Start a counter with zero

 Open the file in read text mode using rt "with open(filename, "rt") as f:"

 A for loop is used to read through each line in the file "for line in f:"

 I am working on the assumption that they want Upper and Lower case of the letter e, so I convert upper to lower case using "line = line.lower()"
 Each line is split into a list of words using split (), "words = line.split()"

 A loop is used to work through the words and another loop to work through the letters in the word.
 If the letter equals our input "l" then the letter count is incremented